About this wine blog

 Why did I choose the wonderful name, Red Wine Cats?

-Wine Cats, and Wine Cat were taken (insert the nerd emoji face here;).
-Now I kinda wish I would’ve chosen something cooler…
+Wine Cats and Wine Cat were taken (insert the nerd emoji face here;).

 “Anyone who tries to make you believe that he knows all about wines is obviously a fake.” ~Leon Adams, The Commonsense Book of Wine

 Please contact me via email- Misty@RedWineCats.com.
 I’m open to and love all wines, and am happy to support them via this blog and social media.
+My focus is on smaller, family-owned, sustainable wineries.
 All photos are mine, mostly taken with my iPhone.
 Some cartoon or random amusing images may be borrowed and added to posts (sources will be credited).

-I’m a former R.D.H. with an applied science degree and local anesthesia certification.
+I’m a R.D.H. with an applied science degree (Day job: Dental Hygienist).
 I also have a WSET (Wine & Spirit Education Trust) certificate and have been enjoying wine for 20+ years (makes me an expert, no?).
+I’ve worked in wine sales with a local distributor and manage social media accounts as well.
 Truthfully, I’m in a constant state of learning something new in the world of wine (which makes it so interesting!).

-Thank you for visiting and I hope you’ll find new wines to love, as well as hard-working winemakers to support through this site (even if you don’t, you’ll get to see random cat photos, and seriously, who doesn’t love that?).
+Thank you for visiting and I hope you’ll find new wines to love, as well as hard-working winemakers and small, family-owned wineries to support through this site (even if you don’t, you’ll get to see random cat photos, and seriously, who doesn’t love that?).

 Share wine with friends and be happy.